I was a fulltime photojournalist for 20 years, from 1988-2008. I loved the profession.

 That moment was the catalyst for creating my first film, Including Samuel, which focuses on our efforts to include Samuel in all aspects of life – especially education.
 My wife Betsy McNamara and I couldn’t imagine him feeling like he truly belonged in our community, alongside his non-disabled brother Isaiah, unless he felt fully welcomed into our own local elementary school.

 The film was broadcast nationally on public television in 2008, and has been translated into 17 languages, and continues to be used worldwide to support inclusive education and disability rights.
-That film was a catalyst for my career change to fulltime filmmaking, and it has led to the production of dozens of additional films, including four more films broadcast on public television: Who Cares About Kelsey?
-(2023), Mr. Connolly Has ALS (2017) and Intelligent Lives (2018).
+That film was a catalyst for my career change to fulltime filmmaking, and it has led to the production of dozens of additional films, including three more films broadcast nationally on public television: Who Cares About Kelsey?
+(2013), Mr. Connolly Has ALS (2017) and Intelligent Lives (2018).
 My experience as Samuel's father also led to my TEDx talk, "Disabling Segregation."

 We chose the name LikeRightNow Films because it reflects urgency.
 Truth be told, the name originated with Samuel’s urgency on car trips, as he would shout from the back seat, “I need to pee LIKE RIGHT NOW!”
 But now we see the title as a different sort of urgency – the need to make our society more inclusive of people with disabilities.